mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Infinite_Heaven.md

 {% include youtube id="pHjgbENgnvA" caption="daften_23's tutorial on Snakebite and Infinite Heaven Installation" %}

-> **Note:** the video above was made prior to [IHHook](https://www.nexusmods.com/metalgearsolidvtpp/mods/1226) being split off into a separate download.
-When installing Infinite Heaven via Snakebite made sure to also install IHHook or the GUI won't load.
+> The video above was made prior to [IHHook](https://www.nexusmods.com/metalgearsolidvtpp/mods/1226) being split off into a separate download.
+When installing Infinite Heaven via Snakebite make sure to also install IHHook or the GUI won't load.
 {:.important}

 **Text version:**